gidlouiswil/DummyGitRepository/README.md

 # GitLearningRepository
-A repository used for GIT learning.
+A repository used for Git learning.